Anton87/NERDemo/README.md

 ## Homeworks

+### Homework 1

-Modify the `ConllWriter.java` source file so that it also print the token boundaries.
+Modify the code in `ConllWriter.java` source file so that the token boundaries are printed to the output file.

+*Hint:* Look at the method `getBegin()` and `getEnd()` of the `(Token)[https://dkpro.github.io/dkpro-core/releases/1.7.0/apidocs/de/tudarmstadt/ukp/dkpro/core/api/segmentation/type/Token.html] class to get the token boundaries.

 The output file should look something like this: